 Wisdom – Identifying a mark in a crowd for pickpocketing could be a Wisdom (Sleight of Hand) check.

-Primary attribute: Dexterity.
+Primary ability: Dexterity.
 Concealment, sneaking past guards, slipping away or sneaking upon someone undetected.

 Constitution – Holding one’s breath to remain motionless and silent could be made with a Constitution (Stealth) check.